guravsuyash/Devops_Instruction_set/Getting started with setting up GitHub and Obsidian.md

 	`apt update && apt upgrade`

  **On prompting on something Type Y and Hit enter**

-5. Once done install git and openssh using
+5. Once done install Git and OpenSSH using

 	`pkg install git openssh`

  **On prompting on something Type Y and Hit enter**
-6. Once done grant termux permission to use the storage
+6. Once done grant termux permission to use the storage'

-	`termux-setup-storage`

-	**On prompting click on allow**
+	termux-setup-storage
 7. Once permission is granted create a directory in storage by navigating to it

 	`cd storage`